Cisco Secure Workload

 So, no matter what type of VPN services you use, the SASE provides a unified cloud to connect to instead of backhauling to a VPN gateway—simplifying management and policy control.
 Well-established technologies such as VPN, secure web gateway, and firewall are being reviewed and reassessed in Zero Trust remote access solutions as organizations revisit approaches that have been in place for over a decade.

-A quick recommendation: SASE and SD-WAN
+A recommendation: SASE and SD-WAN

 The value of SD-WAN is high.
 However, it also brings many challenges, including new security risks.
 In some of my consultancies, I have seen unreliable performance and increased complexity due to the need for multiple overlays.
 Also, these overlays need to terminate somewhere, and this will be at a hub site.
+However, when combined with SASE, the SD-WAN edge devices can be connected to a cloud-based infrastructure rather than the physical SD-WAN hubs.
+This brings the value of interconnectivity between branch sites without the complexity of deploying or managing physical Hub sites.

 Zero Trust SASE: Vendor considerations